Dizbdeedee/gmodhaxe/README.md

 ### Non starter pack usage

+If you have your own custom hxml setup, ensure you include the lines

+`--macro gmod.helpers.macros.InitMacro.init()`

+`--cmd haxe -lib gmodhaxe --run gmod.helpers.macros.PostCompileMacro`

-If you have your own custom hxml setup, ensure you include the line `--macro gmod.helpers.macros.InitMacro.init()` somewhere in every build, otherwise this libraries helpers and folder generation will not work.
+somewhere in every build, otherwise this libraries helpers and folder generation will not work.

 To use server functions, add `-D server` to your build and vice versa.
 Do not add both `-D server` and `-D client` to one build, as this could have undefined effects on the build process.
 Instead, use two seperate builds for both the server and the client.
 Haxe code that is included from both builds will appear in both lua files, effectively filling the role of a traditional `shared.lua` file.
 To make this double build process easier, you can always include a `buildall.hxml` type file, that contains `server.hxml --next client.hxml`.
 Upon building through buildall, both builds will be executed in order.